realitytech/PPC-Backplane/README.md

 Pullups on D0-D7 are optional, both units I have here already have these on the board.

 The plan is to move to 74xxx16245 chips to keep to two chips but buffer ALL lines.

+Licence/Useage:
+Please credit the source.
+This is a non-commercial project and you may do with it as you wish for PERSONAL USE ONLY Commercial use is strictly forbidden.